NghiaNguyen170192/computational-ml-asm2/app/README.md

 ### **Fallback Model: Advanced Statistical Ensemble**

-When Prophet is unavailable, the system uses a sophisticated fallback model:
+When Prophet is unavailable, the system uses a fallback model:

 #### **Components:**
 1. **Trend Analysis**: Ridge regression with log-transformed prices